mjgs/mjgs.github.io/_posts/2018-06-30-how-I-use-my-linkblog-posting-a-link-to-my-latest-blog-post.md

 ![Linkblog popup bookmarklet]({{site.baseurl}}/assets/images/linkblog-link-to-blog-post-01.png)
 {: refdef}

-The popup window appears and I add the text "New Blog Post:" to the start of the message text.
+The popup window appears and I add the text "New Post:" to the start of the message text.
 When I am linking to a blog post I wrote, I always add this prefix so that I can easily search for them later, and it also draws a bit of attention to the link for people that might read my linkblog.

 {:refdef: style="text-align: center;"}
 ![Linkblog popup bookmarklet edit message text]({{site.baseurl}}/assets/images/linkblog-link-to-blog-post-02.png)